Frosthaven/yank-system-ops.nvim/README.md

 </details>

 <details>
-    <summary>Yank lines into markdown with diagnostics</summary>
+    <summary>Yank lines into markdown code block with diagnostics</summary>
-Yank selected line(s) into a markdown code block with diagnostics for pasting.
+Yank selected line(s) into a language-spec markdown code block with diagnostics for pasting.
 Especially useful for pasting into LLMs.

 _Example keymap:_